lowRISC/opentitan/doc/getting_started/setup_fpga.md

 Unlike the `opentitan_test` macro, the `opentitan_binary` macro does **not** instantiate any Bazel test rules under the hood.
 Therefore, to run such software on OpenTitan FPGA hardware, both a bitstream and the software target must be loaded manually onto the FPGA.
 Below, we describe how to accomplish this, and in doing so, we shed some light on the tasks that Bazel automates through the use of `opentitan_test` Bazel rules.
+The given commands can also be used to run targets defined by the `opentitan_test` macro if you desire.

 #### Manually loading a bitstream onto the FPGA with `opentitantool`